NorfolkGreg/GregCustom/README.md

 ## Preview - Narrow Screens
 ![Narrow screen preview](/previewnarrow.jpg)

-On narrow screens the Site and Page titles switch to left alignment. and the menu always shows the HOME page.
+On narrow screens the Site and Page titles switch to left alignment and the menu always shows the HOME page.
 Further menu options are revealed by clicking the [&equiv;] button.
 Sub-pages appear on a hover action.

 ## Other Features
 ### Theme Limitations: